Aziz Khan Mokri: Rise

 During the Babi revolt of 1850–1851 in Zanjan led by Hujjat, Amir Kabir sent Aziz Khan to suppress the revolt, as well as an envoy to the Russian-controlled city of Yerevan, where Prince Alexander Pavlovitch was quelling a local revolt.
 After having his attempt to both negotiate and then attack the Babis thwarted, Aziz Khan left the commander of the Zanjan forces, Mohammad Khan Amir Tuman, to deal with them, and instead went to Yerevan, where he was well received.
 When Aziz Khan returned to the capital of Tehran on 12 March 1851, he was given a friendly reception with Naser al-Din Shah.

-While Naser al-Din Shah was travelling to Persian Iraq along with Amir Kabir (from May to October, 1851), Aziz Khan served as the commander of the army and the fortress at Tehran.
-Aziz Khan's son Ali Khan was soon appointed the new chief of the newly-established police force in Tehran.
-After the death of the director of the Dar ul-Funun college, Mirza Mohammad-Ali Khan on 10 February 1852, Aziz Khan succeeded him.
+While Naser al-Din Shah was travelling to Persian Iraq along with Amir Kabir (from May to October 1851), Aziz Khan served as the commander of the army and the fortress at Tehran.
+Aziz Khan's son Ali Khan was soon appointed the new chief of the newly established police force in Tehran.
+After the death of the director of the Dar ul-Funun college, Mirza Mohammad-Ali Khan Shirazi on 10 February 1852, Aziz Khan succeeded him.
 Occupying the office for only a few months, Aziz Khan seemingly did not make much of an impact on the administration of the college or its well-being.

 Later in the same year, Aziz Khan personally arranged the execution of Táhirih, an influential figure in the newly established Bábi Faith.
 Although Aziz Khan had hostile relations with the new grand vizier Mirza Aqa Khan Nuri (appointed in 1851), he had become well-versed in political survival, and as a result succeeded getting promoted to sardar-e koll-e asaker (commander-in-chief of the army) on 8 August 1853.
 During the same month, Aziz Khan had an "impressive military parade" arranged for Naser al-Din Shah at Soltaniyeh.